vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/integer-to-english-words.md

 <h2 class="heading">Problem Statement</h2>
 <p>
 Convert a non-negative integer to its english words representation.
-Given input is guaranteed to be less than 2<sup>31 - 1</sup>.
+Given input is guaranteed to be less than <code class="inline">2<sup>31 - 1</sup></code>.
 </p>